RozWhite/ML-automation-flask-docker-jenkins/README.md

 docker image build -t iris_docker .
 ```

 To run the Docker image:
 ```
 docker run -d --name iris_model --rm -p 3000:3000 iris_docker
 ```
-You can then test the API at <http://localhost:3000/apidocs/>  within the docker
+You can then test the API at <http://localhost:3000/apidocs/>  within the docker</br>

 To run commands inside the container: